 Few people are aware that the Anatolia leopard is one of the largest of these graceful cats, and another member of the Anatolian fauna.

 Turkey is one of the most important bird migration routes in the world.
 The total number of migratory and local bird species are 456 in Turkey.
-Besides the diversity of species, Turkey is also an important habitat for breeding birds like, bald ibis, white headed duck, blue cheeked bee eater, spur winged plover and black francolin that are under the threat of extinction.
+Besides the diversity of species, Turkey is also an important habitat for breeding birds like, northern bald ibis, white headed duck, blue cheeked bee eater, spur winged plover and black francolin that are under the threat of extinction.